Thomas-Ressel-92/deployer/Docs/Build_server_setup/Windows_Server_as_build_server.md

 ### Using Composer (for each build variant separately)

-You can store credentials for every build variant separately by puttin them in the `auth.json` section of the variant.
+You can store credentials for every build variant separately by putting them in the `auth.json` section of the variant.
 These credentials will be used by PHP Composer directly.
 Available options are described in the [official documentation of Composer](https://getcomposer.org/doc/articles/authentication-for-private-packages.md).

 ### Using Git credential storage (globally on the server)